 Robert Plant - Charismatic singer Robert Plant was born in West Bromwich, grew up in Halesowen and went to King Edward VI Grammar School for Boys in Stourbridge.
 He wisely abandoned training as a chartered accountant after two weeks to become instead part of the English Midlands blues scene.
 In 1968 he met guitarist Jimmy Page, who asked him to join The Yardbirds, and Led Zeppelin soon followed.
 Robert was named #1 on Hit Parader’s list of the 100 Greatest Metal Vocalists of All-Time, and was voted the ‘greatest voice in rock’ in a poll conducted by Planet Rock.
 The down-to-earth superstar lives in Bewdley and became Wolverhampton Wanderers’ third Vice President when he officially receiving the honour before kick off at the club’s first match of the 2009 season against West Ham.
 Robert was five years old when he first visited Molineux, recalling that, ‘my dad took me down for the first time and Billy Wright waved at me.
 Honest, he did.
 And that was it - I was hooked from that moment.’
 Video

-Hugh Porter - Born and raised in Wolverhampton and educated at St Peter’s Collegiate School Hugh Porter is one of Britain’s greatest former professional cyclists, winning four world champion titles in the individual pursuit as well as a Commonwealth Games gold medal in 1966.
-He started racing as a junior for Wolverhampton Wheelers when he was 16 and was a regular at weekly track meetings at Aldersley Stadium.
+Hugh Porter - Born in 1940 and raised in Parkfields, Wolverhampton, Hugh William Porter is one of Britain’s greatest former professional cyclists, winning four world champion titles in the individual pursuit (an all-time record) as well as a Commonwealth Games gold medal in 1966.
+He was educated at Dudley Road Junior School and St Peter’s Collegiate School and started racing as a junior for Wolverhampton Wheelers when he was 16, becoming a regular at weekly track meetings at Aldersley Stadium.
 His father, Joe, was also a cyclist.
-Hugh has been married to Anita Lonsbrough since 1965 and is now a TV commentator on cycling, mainly for BBC Sport, as well as commentating at the Winter Olympics and major swimming events.
-Hugh was made an MBE in 1973 for services to cycle racing and was inducted into the British Cycling Hall of Fame in 2009, in which year he was made Freeman of the City of Wolverhampton and had a road named after him in Aldersley.
+Hugh has been married to Anita Lonsbrough since 1965 and for more than 30 years has been ‘the voice of cycling’, commentating on the sport for ITV as well as BBC TV as well as commentating at the Winter Olympics and major swimming events.
+Hugh’s achievements were celebrated in 1972 when Cycling Weekly awarded him his own page in the Golden Book of Cycling.
+He was made an MBE in 1973 for services to cycle racing and was inducted into the British Cycling Hall of Fame in 2009, in which year he was made Freeman of the City of Wolverhampton and had a road named after him in Aldersley.
 At the British Cycling annual awards dinner in Birmingham in 2015, Hugh was presented with the Dave Saunders trophy - named after the doyen of cycling Journalists - in recognition of his services to the sport.
+In 2015, he was awarded the Outstanding Contribution to Sport award at the Black Country Sport & Physical Activity awards hosted by the Black Country BeActive Partnership where, accompanied by his wife Anita, he received a standing ovation.
+A modest man, despite his many achievements, Hugh lives in semi-retirement in Tettenhall and still cycles several times a week locally as well as around the Shropshire lanes.
+He is also involved in organising the Carver Marathon and Round The Wrekin Sportive, which supports Compton Hospice.

 Lisa Potts - Former nursery teacher Lisa Potts saved many of her school children’s lives from a machete attack by a man with severe paranoid schizophrenia.
 During the attack in 1996 at St Luke’s Primary School in Blakenhall, Lisa’s arm was almost severed and four children were injured.
 She was 21 years old at the time and suffered severe cuts to her head, back as well as both arms.
 In 1997, Queen Elizabeth II presented her with the George Medal for saving the children’s lives despite her being injured.
 Her attacker was sent to a secure mental hospital indefinitely.
 Lisa, who suffered severe scarring, depression and post-traumatic stress disorder subsequently worked as a counsellor and started a charity, Believe To Achieve.
 Based in Wolverhampton schools, this aims to encourage independence and enhance self-esteem in children.
 Lisa published her story as an autobiography titled Behind the Smile, with a foreword written by Cherie Blair.
 She still lives in Wolverhampton, now has two children of her own and works as a community health visitor in the Bridgnorth area.
 Lisa received a degree in nursing and a one-year BSc in public health after four years studying at the Wolverhampton University, and in 2015 she received the university’s Business Achievement Award in recognition of her work in setting up Believe to Achieve.